cjhosken/NCCARenderFarmTools/README.md

-# NCCAShelfTools
+# NCCA RenderFarm Tools
-The NCCA Shelf Tools allow users to interact with the NCCA Renderfarm.
+The NCCA Renderfarm Tools allow users to interact with the NCCA Renderfarm.
 The shelf tools can be run from inside DCCs (Digital Content Creators).
 Currently, the shelf tools only support:

  - Maya (CPU Only)
  - Houdini (CPU Only)